Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Our Approach

 The function \(breed\) generates new individuals by combining selected parents from the current populations.
 This process drives exploration of the search space and supports the discovery of better solutions over successive generations.
 It relies on selection, crossover, and mutation operators to produce offspring that inherit characteristics from their parents while introducing variation to maintain diversity.
-Our algorithm is designed to be flexible, which allows users to define and configure different types of selection, crossover, and mutation operators according to the specific representations of scenarios and perturbations.
+Our algorithm is designed to be flexible, allowing users to define and configure selection, crossover, and mutation operators tailored to the specific representations of scenarios and perturbations.
 This user-defined setup ensures adaptability to various \glspl{as} and problem contexts, while preserving compatibility with the structure and constraints of the search space.
+In the domain of \gls{ads} testing, the selection, crossover, and mutation operators described in \cref{sec:genetic-operators} can be applied to both scenarios and perturbations.